meetuparchive/learn-rust/class1.md

 `let` will be the most common way you name values embedded with in your program.
 `static` and `const` are used to name values that have a wider scope and can be accessed from multiple parts of your program.
 In most cases you'll want to prefer `const`, a global value that can not change.
 These values bindings have some additional requirements in that they can only be assigned to values which themselves are constant.
+Learn more about static and const [here](https://doc.rust-lang.org/book/const-and-static.html)

 Note that Rust is statically typed.
 Since values have types, Rust can often infer their static type without explicit annotation, given other type information in the surrounding environment.
 Rust will use all available type